The BBYC Keeler division offers a number of activities that take place all year round.

 There is certainly something for every yachtie, young or old, novice or experienced, at BBYC.
 Contact us at the club office for further details of events or to register your interest in crewing if you don’t own a boat yet.

 Midweek Twilight Racing takes place during the summer months on Wednesday evenings, commencing late October and offers many divisions for trailer yachts to large keelboats, either fully crewed or short-handed, with or without extras.
-Results are read each evening after racing at a fun social gathering at the Clubhouse.
+Results are read, and prizes are distributed each evening after racing at a fun social gathering at the Clubhouse.
 This is a welcome break in the middle of the working week.

 Summer Cruising Series is sailed over weekends during the summer months commencing November and is a combination of passage races, fun rallies, beach activities and barbecues.
 It is a wonderful way to enjoy our beautiful Hauraki Gulf, to find new places to visit, to make new friendships and cultivate existing ones.
 The Series combines sailing, beach activities, BBQs and socialising.